TicketsBot/docs/src/integrations/chargebee.md

-# Using the Chargebee Integration
+# USING THE CHARGEBEE INTEGRATION
 ***
 ***